Queenimoh/7072CEM-Coursework-Queen.Imoh/README.md

 The key preprocessing steps include:
 ✔️ Checking for missing values
 ✔️ Merging red & white datasets
-✔️ Creating a wine_type column (0 = red, 1 = white)
+✔️ Creating a wine_type column
 ✔️ Converting quality to binary quality_label
-✔️ Handling class imbalance via stratified sampling
+✔️ Handling class imbalance

 The project utilizes two CSV files located in the root directory:
 * `winequality-white.csv`: which cantains 4898 instances and 11 features